thinkb4/a-walk-in-react/day_08.md

 ````
 ## Error Pages

-Sometimes there is a chance that the user types an url that does not correspond to a <Route/> element defined within our <Switch/> or maybe some error happened and the route does not exist.
+Sometimes there is a chance that the user types an url that does not correspond to a `<Route>` element defined within our `<Switch/>` or maybe some error happened and the route does not exist.
 As a developers, we must handle this situation.
-The most common solution to this problem is to create a <NotFound> page and implement the component as it shows below
+The most common solution to this problem is to create a `<NotFound>` page and implement the component as it shows below

 ````javascript
 import {BrowserRouter as Router, Switch,Route, Link} from "react-router-dom";